tubolur/servertools/README.md

 To add the certificate to the trusted ones:
  - With Firefox load the page using https://yourdomain:4443, accept exception, click on the lock next to the url and display certificate
  - a webpage should open, look for **Download** and click PEM(cert).
 It should download the certificate
- - add the certificate to trusted, on archlinux using `sudo trust anchor --store certificateFile.pem'`
+ - add the certificate to trusted, on archlinux using `sudo trust anchor --store certificateFile.pem`

 ## MessageBoard